 The Woman in the White Kimono is an historical fiction based on true events.
 When I read the author notes at the back of the book I was truly shocked.
 I was unaware of the tragic truths that underpin this story.
 Through her research the author has collated many stories from people impacted by events during this time.

 Highly recommended as a Book Club read.
-My book club, the Book Hoarders of Wiltshire, thoroughly enjoyed reading and discussing this book.
+My book club thoroughly enjoyed reading and discussing this book.

 Where To Buy